richawo/framer-motion-cheatsheet/README.md

-# Framer Motion Animations in Next.js
+# Framer Motion Cheatsheet

 This is a [Next.js](https://nextjs.org/) project that demonstrates using [Framer Motion](https://www.framer.com/motion/) to create animations in React.

 Framer Motion is a production-ready motion library that helps developers craft immersive user experiences by adding gestures, transitions, and animations to their web apps.

 This project contains examples of Framer Motion animations like page transitions, drag gestures, scroll-based animations, animated SVG morphing, and more.
-It aims to showcase the capabilities of Framer Motion in a Next.js codebase.
+It aims to showcase the capabilities of Framer Motion in a Next.js codebase and serve as a cheatsheet for Framer Motion usage.

 The project uses: